 Cumberland, MD 21502

-The only thing that flies higher than the midshipmen’s caps on graduation day are the U.S. Navy Blue Angels roaring in the skies over Annapolis.
-It’s a tradition like none other, and the centerpiece of Maryland’s amazing airshow lineup that also includes the annual Ocean City Air Show, and bi-annual shows at Pax River, Joint Base Andrews, and Fleet Week in Baltimore.
+The only thing that flies higher than the Navy midshipmen’s caps on graduation day are the U.S. Navy Blue Angels roaring in the skies over Annapolis Memorial Day weekend.
+It’s a tradition like none other, and the centerpiece of Maryland’s amazing airshow lineup that also includes the annual Ocean City Air Show (June 13-14, 2020), and bi-annual shows at Pax River, Joint Base Andrews, and Fleet Week & Air Show Baltimore (September 9-14, 2020).

 7 Ride the Mountain Coaster in Deep Creek